Premier all hazards command current operations officer promoted to colonel

 |0

-This work, Premier all hazards command current operations officer promoted to colonel [Image 5 of 5], by SSG Angel Martinez-Navedo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Premier all hazards command current operations officer promoted to colonel, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT